ctphoenix/Python-Course-Material/chapter4.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:f2cef742ec
 ## Exercise 2

-In these bonus exercises, we will find and plot the distribution of word frequencies for each translation of Hamlet.
+In this homework, we will find and plot the distribution of word frequencies for each translation of Hamlet.
 Perhaps the distribution of word frequencies of Hamlet depends on the translation --- let's find out!

 For these exercises, functions `count_words_fast`, `read_book`, and `word_stats` are already defined from the main module.